evgeniyarbatov/gpx-data-analysis/README.md

 ## Questions

-Here are the quesions I hope to answer by looking at the data:
+Here is what I hope to find / confirm / look at:

-- I think my average heart rate has declined over time.
-True or false?
+- I think my average heart rate has declined over time
-- I noticed patterns in my running: I tend to switch to walking when I get tired and make stops at traffic junctions.
-Can I identify these?
+- I noticed patterns in my running: I tend to switch to walking when I get tired
 - I want to predict my pace on the next day run given all the other runs I have done this week / month.
-Can I do that?
-- I tend to run some of the routes more frequently than the others.
-Can I find my favouite segments?
+- I tend to run some of the routes more frequently than the others: find my favourite segments
-- How is the watch accuracy over the same segment on multiple attempts?
+- How does the watch accuracy change over the same segment on multiple attempts
-- Can I reliably predict my marathon finish time given the shorter runs I do?
+- Can I reliably predict my marathon finish time given the shorter runs I do
 - Last but not least: find inspiration for new runs and more exercise!

 ## What is here